 Cover nose and mouth with a tissue or elbow when coughing/sneezing

 Cleaning hands with alcohol sanitiser or with soap and water prior to entering the clinic space

-PPE (Personal Protective Equipment) - Patients are invited to attend with their own mask if they wish.
+PPE (Personal Protective Equipment) - Patients are invited to attend with their own mask.
 Our practitioners will be using disposable aprons, masks and gloves where necessary, which will be disposed of immediately after treatment, in line with the guidelines.

-Clinic room cleaning - There will be a period of at least 20mins after a patient leaves the premises to allow time for fresh air circulation and to ensure that there is no crossover of patients.
+Clinic room cleaning - There will be a period of up to 15 mins after a patient leaves the premises to allow time for fresh air circulation and to ensure that there is no crossover of patients.
 If a patient arrives early for their appointment they will be asked to remain outside/in their car.
 During this time a dehumidifier will be drawing any airborne droplets from the air, windows will be opened and all commonly touched surfaces will be thoroughly cleaned.